Founder and CEO

-Dr. Quinta Warren, P.E. is the Founder and CEO of EngrRC.
+Dr. Quinta Warren, P.E. is the Founder and CEO of Energy Research Consulting.
 She holds a Chemical Engineering PhD from the Georgia Institute of Technology, and a Chemical Engineering Bachelors from Penn State University.
 She is a registered Professional Engineer in Texas.

-In her distinguished career, Dr. Warren has worked for the US Department of Energy and the Millennium Challenge Corporation (MCC.gov) as a AAAS Fellow, participating in international policy and power generation.
+Dr. Warren previously worked for the US Department of Energy and the Millennium Challenge Corporation (MCC.gov) as a technical advisor and AAAS Fellow, participating in international policy and power generation.
 She worked for ConocoPhillips as a reservoir engineer characterizing resources in both mature and new fields in South Texas; researching innovative and economic solutions for recovery of heavy oil in the Canadian oil sands; developing novel methods and compounds for CO2 capture in refining; and inventing a method of predicting crystallization in protein solutions through thermodynamic measurements.
 She has led an asset development team through a depletion planning exercise.
 She led a team through an A&D exercise leading to successful divestiture of the asset.

 Dr. Warren holds a patent for a CO2 Solvent Loading System (Patent 20130136681).
 She has numerous publications and presentations.
-She is currently Director of Professional Education for the Dakar American University of Science and Technology in Senegal.
 She recently published A Practical Guide to Oil & Gas Resource Characterization For Geologists and Reservoir Engineers which is available on Amazon.

 In her distinguished career, Dr. Warren has worked in the following areas:

 - Participated in international energy policy development and implementation

 - Helped manage technology development for power generation and carbon management

 - Managed, developed and exploited tight gas assets in South Texas

 - Coordinated reservoir engineering team during successful divestiture (A&D) effort